 Need Help Filing a Wrongful Death Claim?
 Contact Us Today

-If one of your loved ones was killed in one of the aforementioned situations or something similar, our Houston personal injury attorneys at The Ammons Law Firm LLP can help you file a wrongful death claim and recover compensation from negligent parties for the following damages:
+If one of your loved ones was killed in one of the aforementioned situations or something similar, our Houston personal injury attorneys at The Ammons Law Firm can help you file a wrongful death claim and recover compensation from negligent parties for the following damages:

 - Medical expenses incurred prior to death